Mannheim (electoral district)

 Mannheim is an electoral constituency (German: Wahlkreis) represented in the Bundestag.
 It elects one member via first-past-the-post voting.
 Under the current constituency numbering system, it is designated as constituency 275.
 It is located in northwestern Baden-Württemberg, comprising the city of Mannheim.

 Mannheim was created for the inaugural 1949 federal election.
-Since 2021, it has been represented by Isabel Cademartori of the Social Democratic Party (SPD).
+Whilst the Christian Democratic Union won a plurality in the 2025 election, under the new voting system, their candidate did not actually win a seat in the Bundestag.
+This was due to the distribution of seats won by the CDU being decided by the first (direct) vote percentage of each winning CDU candidate, determining who took the seats.
+As the CDU candidate got a low vote of 24.7%, the seat will remain vacant throughout the 21st Bundestag.

 Geography

 Mannheim is located in northwestern Baden-Württemberg.
 As of the 2021 federal election, it is coterminous with the independent city of Mannheim.

 History

 Mannheim was created in 1949, then known as Mannheim-Stadt.
 In the 1965 through 1998 elections, it was named Mannheim I. It acquired its current name in the 2002 election.
 In the 1949 election, it was Württemberg-Baden Landesbezirk Baden constituency 2 in the number system.
 In the 1953 through 1961 elections, it was number 176.
 In the 1965 through 1998 elections, it was number 179.
 In the 2002 and 2005 elections, it was number 276.
 Since the 2009 election, it has been number 275.

 Originally, the constituency was coterminous with the independent city of Mannheim.
 In the 1965 through 1972 elections, it comprised the Stadtbezirke of Innenstadt/Jungbusch, Neckarstadt-West, Neckarstadt-Ost/Wohlgelegen, Sandhofen, Schönau, Waldhof, Käfertal, Vogelstang, and Schwetzingerstadt/Oststadt from the city of Mannheim.
 In the 1976 election, it gained the Stadtbezirke of Feudenheim and Wallstadt.
 Since the 2002 election, it has again been coterminous with the city of Mannheim.